PMB Motivation Letters: A Practical Guide for SA Doctors

 What is a PMB motivation letter?

-A PMB motivation letter is a clinical letter from the treating doctor demonstrating that a patient’s condition and treatment qualify as a prescribed minimum benefit under the Medical Schemes Act 131 of 1998, and that the scheme is therefore obliged to fund it in full.
-It establishes the diagnosis with ICD-10 codes, the PMB category (DTP, CDL or emergency), why the requested care is clinically appropriate, and — where relevant — why the scheme’s formulary or designated service provider alternative is unsuitable for the patient.
+A PMB motivation letter is a clinical letter from the treating doctor demonstrating that a patient's condition and treatment qualify as a prescribed minimum benefit under the Medical Schemes Act 131 of 1998, and that the scheme is therefore obliged to fund it in full.
+It identifies the diagnosis with its ICD-10 codes and the PMB category it falls under: a diagnosis and treatment pair, a Chronic Disease List condition or an emergency medical condition.

 When does a medical scheme have to pay for a PMB in full?